 a.
 EPA Method 608.1, "The Determination of Organochlorine Pesticides in Municipal and Industrial Wastewater."
-This method measures chlorobenzilate, chloroneb, chloropropylate, dibromochloropropane, etridiazole, and Industrial Wastewater."
+This method measures chlorobenzilate, chloroneb, chloropropylate, dibromochloropropane, etridiazole, c.
+EPA Method 614, "The Determination of Organophosphorus Pesticides in Municipal and Industrial Wastewater."
+This method measures azinphos methyl, demeton, diazinon, disulfoton, ethion, malathion, parathion methyl, and parathion ethyl.

+PCNB, and propachlor. b.
+EPA Method 608.2, "The Determination of Certain Organochlorine Pesticides in Municipal and Industrial Wastewater."
 This method measures chlorothalonil, DCPA, dichloran, methoxychlor, and permethrin.

-PCNB, and propachlor.

-b.
-EPA Method 608.2, "The

-Determination of Certain

-Organochlorine Pesticides in Municipal